 The Lucas group acquired NSF during a merger in 1968, over time NSF adopted the Lucas brand and expanded our product range, however in 1996 Lucas felt the Keighley site was surplus to requirement.

 Luckily, the management team saw the unfulfilled potential of the remaining business and they successfully purchased the company.
 Employees were able to buy shares of the business and combined with investment from Comestero, NSF Controls Ltd was re-established in 1997.

 NSF Controls Ltd continues to manufacture custom rotary and linear solenoids, as well as our rotary switch range.
-In recent years we have developed two types of gas shut-off valve, the winch assist, and Freeway range of switches.
+In recent years we have developed two types of gas shut-off valve, the winch assist, Free-Way switch, and EV charge point lock.